 Gitigan (the Anishinaabemowin word for garden).
 Anything that gets planted is either native to the area, or part of traditional medicines used by Indigenous nations for their healing properties to help improve physical, mental, emotional and spiritual health.

-Mike and his team are hosting a Sunrise Ceremony at the garden on June 21 to celebrate Summer Solstice and National Indigenous Peoples Day.
-The ceremony will begin at 6 a.m. with the lighting of UHN's first Sacred Fire and continue throughout the day with speakers at 11:30 a.m. and various drop-in activities such as make your own dream catcher and medicine pouch.
+IHP will be hosting a Sunrise Ceremony at the garden on June 21 to celebrate National Indigenous Peoples Day.
+The ceremony will begin with the lighting of a Sacred Fire and continue throughout the day with various drop-in activities.

 For more information on the ceremony, email